Last Updated: 28th February 2019

-We may employ third party companies and individuals to facilitate our Website, to provide the Website on our behalf or to assist us in analyzing how our Website is used.
+We may employ third party companies and individuals to host/facilitate the Website on our behalf or to assist us in analyzing how our Website is used.
 These third parties have access to your Personal Information only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.
 Examples of such third party sites are as follows:

 6.3.1 Parish Websites